DipanjanKuila/Reinforcement-Learning/README.md

 ### 2. Loading the Dataset
 We load the dataset using Pandas.
 The dataset consists of rows representing rounds and columns representing different advertisements.
 Each cell in the dataset indicates whether a user clicked on the corresponding advertisement (1) or not (0).

+# 3. Code Explanation

+## 1. Importing Libraries
+We start by importing the necessary libraries, including NumPy for numerical operations, Matplotlib for plotting, and Pandas for handling the dataset.

+## 2. Loading the Dataset
+We load the dataset using Pandas.
+The dataset consists of rows representing rounds and columns representing different advertisements.
+Each cell in the dataset indicates whether a user clicked on the corresponding advertisement (1) or not (0).

-### 3. Implementing UCB
+## 3. Implementing UCB
 We initialize the parameters and iterate over 10,000 rounds to apply the UCB algorithm.

-N: Total number of rounds (10,000).
+- **N**: Total number of rounds (10,000).
-d: Number of ads (10).
+- **d**: Number of ads (10).
-ads_selected: Keeps track of the ads selected in each round.
+- **ads_selected**: Keeps track of the ads selected in each round.
-numbers_of_selections: Stores the number of times each ad has been selected.
+- **numbers_of_selections**: Stores the number of times each ad has been selected.
-sums_of_rewards: Stores the total reward of each ad.
+- **sums_of_rewards**: Stores the total reward of each ad.
-total_reward: Stores the total accumulated reward.
+- **total_reward**: Stores the total accumulated reward.

 For each round:

-We calculate the UCB for each ad.
+1. We calculate the UCB for each ad.
-We select the ad with the highest UCB.
+2. We select the ad with the highest UCB.
-We update the number of selections and the sum of rewards for the selected ad.
+3. We update the number of selections and the sum of rewards for the selected ad.
-We accumulate the total reward.
+4. We accumulate the total reward.
-4. Visualizing the Results
-We plot a histogram to visualize the number of times each ad was selected.
-This helps in understanding the distribution of ad selections, indicating which ads were explored and exploited more frequently by the UCB algorithm.

 ### Results
 The results show the distribution of ad selections.
 The histogram indicates the number of times each ad was selected, providing insights into how the UCB algorithm balances exploration and exploitation.